kuroppoi/brainwine/README.md

 Brainwine is a Deepworld private server written in Java, made with user-friendliness and portability in mind.
-Due to the time it will take for this project to be complete (and my inconsistent working on it), brainwine has been prematurely open-sourced and is free for all to use.
-Keep in mind, though, that this server is nowhere near finished.
+Due to the time it will take for this project to be complete (and my inconsistent working on it), brainwine has been prematurely open-sourced and is free for all to use.\
+Keep in mind, though, that this server is not finished yet.
 Expect to encounter bad code, bugs and missing features!\
 Brainwine is currently compatible with the latest Steam and iOS versions of Deepworld:
 - Steam: `v3.13.1`
 - iOS: `v2.11.0.1`

+## Features
+A list of all planned, in-progress and finished features can be found [here.](https://github.com/kuroppoi/brainwine/projects/1)

 ## Setup